henryw30/airbnb_crime_locator/README.md

 # airbnb_crime_locator
 Given NYC airbnb listings, finds recent crimes that have occurred in the area

 # Installation
-make sure to download these repositories first:
+Make sure to download these repositories first:

 Stanford CoreNLP (unzip and know the absolute path to this directory): https://stanfordnlp.github.io/CoreNLP/download.html